OBOB (Oregon Battle of the Books)

 Sign up to volunteer for OBOB!
 The timekeeper position is very easy and DOES NOT require previous OBOB training.

-These battles will occur during lunch recess on Tuesday and Thursday.
+These battles usually occur during lunch recess on Tuesday and Thursday.
 5th and 3rd grades will battle in the library and 4th will battle in the Kindergarten wing (empty classroom).
 Parents are usually welcome to watch as long as they are cleared in the volunteer system and have completed a background check.
 Times for battles are below:

 5th Grade - 11:55-12:15 (Library)

 4th Grade - 12:40-1:00 (Kindergarten wing)